swhid/specification/CONTRIBUTING.md

 # Contributing

-The SWHID specification is maintained by the SWHID [core][swhid-core-team] team.
+The SWHID specification is maintained by the [SWHID core team][swhid-core-team].
 Design and planning is primarily done via the team [mailinglist][swhid-list] (see [how to join][howto-join]) and meetings.

 ## Submitting changes